-To optimize secondary cooling, the heat-transfer rate from the metal surface should produce a stable surface temperature that decreases monotonically.
+To optimize secondary cooling, the heat transfer rate from the metal surface should produce a stable surface temperature that decreases monotonically.
 Film boiling is deliberately promoted during the secondary cooling process for the continuous casting of steel, in order to avoid the unstable surface temperatures and heat extraction rates that accompany nucleate/transition boiling, if the steel surface temperature drops too low.
-However, during the DC casting process, nucleate boiling is desired on the ingot surfaces during secondary cooling, in order to achieve high enough heat extraction rates under steady-state operations.

-During startup of DC casting, it is a common industry practice to deliberately maintain a lower water flow rate in order to keep the ingot relatively hot for long enough to avoid intense cooling and stress buildup.
+However, during the D.C. casting process, nucleate boiling is desired on the ingot surfaces during secondary cooling, in order to achieve high enough heat extraction rates under steady-state operations.
+During start-up, however, it is a common industry practice to deliberately maintain a lower water flow rate in order to keep the ingot relatively hot for long enough to avoid intense cooling and stress build up.
 This complicates the secondary cooling, as a portion of the water curtain may be ejected away from the ingot surface due to the formation of a stable film boiling layer beneath it.
-The heat-transfer rate is significantly lower within the region of water ejection, as there is little or no contact of the water film with the ingot surface.
+The heat transfer rate is significantly lower within the region of water ejection, as there is little or no contact of the water film with the ingot surface.
 The result is a region with greatly reduced cooling at the hottest portion of the ingot surface below the impingement zone.
 As the ingot surface cools, however, the film boiling switches to transition and then to nucleate boiling.
 The water curtain is able to travel further down the ingot surface before it is ejected.
 Eventually, the surface is no longer hot enough to sustain film boiling; the stable film layer region collapses, and the cooling rate increases.
 The entire surface then has a stable water curtain with nucleate boiling heat transfer.
-This process is illustrated schematically in Figure $11^{[50,51]}$.
-The film boiling area appears as a visible "dome" on the ingot surfaces, with a parabola-shaped steam barrier profile demarcating the nucleate/transition and film boiling heat-transfer zones.
-This visual manifestation of water ejection, which is observed on the ingot vertical faces during the start-up phase, is illustrated in Figure $11(a)^{[51]}$.
+This process is illustrated schematically in Figure $11(a)^{[49]}$.
+The film boiling area appears as a visible "dome" on the ingot surfaces, with a parabola shaped steam barrier profile demarcating the nucleate/transition and film boiling heat transfer zones.
+This visual manifestation of water ejection, which is observed on the ingot vertical faces during the start-up phase, is illustrated in Figure 11(b)^[50].

-The various heat-transfer mechanisms associated with secondary cooling during continuous casting of both steel and aluminum are important because they determine the temperature gradients that develop inside the solidifying strand.
+The various heat transfer mechanisms associated with secondary cooling during continuous casting of both steel and aluminum are important because they determine the temperature gradients that develop inside the solidifying strand.
 Thus, they significantly influence the development of internal thermal stress/strain below the mold, and can aggravate defects generated inside the mold or introduce new defects.
+Quality problems related to secondary cooling will be discussed in Section III.